MirandaMG20/total_recall/README.md

 ## III.
 Arrays & Control flow

 ### A. Talk about it:
 What are the things in an array called?
+An element specified by an index

 Do Arrays guarantee those things will be in order?
+The index starting from 0 guarantee the order you placed the elements

 What real-life thing could you model with an array?
+A shopping list, grocery list and a To Do list.